lgcaceres/Ravn-Challenge-V2-LuisCaceres/README.md

 ```
 $ $ git clone [URL OF THIS REPOSITORY]
 ```
-Then, go to its root directory and tun:
+Then, go to its root directory and run:
 ```
 $ npm install
 $ npm start